bmart/traceroute/README.md

 ![Using output from traceroute.py to plot hops on Google Map](https://raw.github.com/ayeowch/traceroute/master/screenshot.png)

+## Prerequisites

+1. python2.7
+2. pip
+3. virtualenv
+4. traceroute (commandline version)
+5. Might need to ensure you have gcc and python dev modules for your distribution

 ## Installation

 1. Create a project root directory (proj_root herein) for the traceroute scripts to live.
 The init-script assumes /var/lib/python/traceroute.